 Oral cancer kills an average of one person an hour here in the U.S. and 100 new cases will be diagnosed each day.

 The leading cause of oral cancer is no longer tobacco use, but exposure to HPV.
-HPV, or the Human Pappilloma Virus is a sexually transmitted disease that people can carry and not have any symptoms.
+HPV or the Human Papilloma Virus is a sexually transmitted disease that people can carry and not have any symptoms.